Delta Green: Reception

-In the March 1997 edition of Arcane (Issue 17), Andy Butcher found "Right from the first page of the book, it's obvious that Delta Green is something really special."
+In the March 1997 edition of the British game magazine Arcane (Issue 17), Andy Butcher said "Right from the first page of the book, it's obvious that Delta Green is something really special."
 Butcher complimented the book for "a wealth of rich detail, intricate plotting, and great imagination.
 The result is truly inspiring."
 He concluded by giving the book at excellent rating of 9 out of 10, saying, "One of the biggest, most detailed, best conceived and inspiring sourcebooks ever released for any game system.
 An absolute must for any Call of Cthulhu referee considering a modern-day campaign, and highly recommended even if you're not."